tidyverse/dplyr/tests/testthat/_snaps/join-cols.md

       join_cols(xy, xy, by = as_join_by(c("aaa", "bbb")))
     Condition
       Error:
       !
-Join columns must be present in data. x Problem with `aaa` and `bbb`.
+Join columns in `x` must be present in the data. x Problem with `aaa` and `bbb`.

 ---